shrutisharma27/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ---
 date: 2021-04-30
-title: How to add further details to the assistant
+title: How to add more details to your assistant
 video_id: JC2yJnBXzLM
 description: How to add details to the assistant such as signature, context, default schedule, brochure url, etc.
 type: How-to